butterrsoft/GyrSync/README.md

 I thought i might update Gambaman’s game-changing [Ultimate VGA to Scart Adapter](https://hackaday.io/project/165634-the-ultimate-vga-to-scart-adapter) and got carried away.
 Code by Claude, and, yes, I am embarrassed by that.
 All free and open-source, but who doesn't like seeing their name in print? 😆

 ## Primary features
 * Monitor sync protection at 15kHz and/or 25kHz and/or 31kHz.
-You can choose.
 * Vsync passes at 45-75Hz.
 But also when not present, so you can work only with H-sync if desired.
 * VGA (TTL) only (Windows, Linux, MiSTer, HDMI-to-VGA dongles.)
 * EDID can be turned on/off, or adjusted.